jmegner/KT21Calculator/README.md

 Features I plan on implementing...
 * have option for user to select a relevant operative profile (ex: Necron Immortal with Gauss Blaster and Starfire Core) instead of individually selecting parameters.
+* results tables have different colors for below-median and above-median damage.
 * results tables have checkbox for damage-oriented or remaining-wounds-oriented numbers
 * shoot section
   * Cult Ambush reroll (you roll attack dice and then choose pip type to reroll, like reroll 2s)